 Humidity & root pressure issues

 Humidity levels—if not kept below a certain level—might be more often associated with an increased risk of fungal and bacterial disease; however, it also plays an important role in plant physiology.
-The plant must be able to transpire and lose water in order to maintain the transpiration stream within itself.
+The plant must be able to transpire and lose water to maintain the transpiration stream within itself.
 If transpiration is slowed down due to high humidity and/or lack of air movement (which removes the stale and humid boundary layer sounding the leaf), then elements like calcium can’t be transported fast enough to the developing leaf tips and fruit.

 When this occurs, many inexperienced growers mistake the resulting brown or black tissue of blossom-end rot (BER)—in tomatoes and peppers—and tip burn—on the youngest leaves in lettuce, strawberry and other salad crops—to be a disease.
-However, it is in fact most often due to a localized deficiency of calcium that develops in the extremities of the plants.
+However, it is, in fact, most often due to a localized deficiency of calcium that develops in the extremities of the plants.

 In well-run hydroponic systems, tip burn and BER are rarely caused by a calcium deficiency in the root zone; these calcium transport problems are more commonly found in warmer growing conditions and are usually associated with high humidity.

-These conditions can be improved by lowering humidity and increasing air flow over the plants to boost the rate of transpiration and, therefore, the flow of calcium out to developing fruits and leaf tips.
+These conditions can be improved by lowering humidity and increasing airflow over the plants to boost the rate of transpiration and, therefore, the flow of calcium out to developing fruits and leaf tips.
 Calcium transport disorders like these also have a genetic element, and many modern cultivars of lettuce and tomatoes have had some degree of BER or tip-burn resistance bred into them.

 Another less well-known physiological disorder related to humidity levels is glassiness, most commonly seen in lettuce, young seedlings and other succulent crops.
 Glassiness creates patches with a water-soaked, almost translucent appearance on the leaves of plants—and it’s often seen first thing in the morning and it might disappear later on as the plants warm up.